suixinio/registry-manager/README.md

-# registry-ui
+# registry-manager

-A docker registry web console
+A docker registry manager